B3rndK/C64Neo6502/README.md

 Keyboard input is currently handled by directly attaching a usb keyboard.
 There is currently no USB-hub supported, so you have to connect your USB keyboard directly.

 ## WIP
 This is work in progress and is set up for fun.
-I will continue to improve the emulation by adding hires-mode (320x200) and better keyboard support via CIA#1 next.
+I will continue to improve the emulation.
+Next is a better keyboard support via CIA#1.

 ## How does it look?
 * This is how it currently looks like: